 And it is getting windier by the minute!

-We find this is road-runner territory – yet to spot one.
+We find out that this is a road-runner territory – yet to spot one.

 We start to get addicted to the Route 66 stores.

-It has refurbished rooms and is a great price.
-On S. Milton by Route 66.
+It has refurbished rooms with great price and is located On S. Milton by Route 66.